Coder-RD/SQL-Challenge/README.md

 The `LENGTH()` function is used to determine the number of characters in the city name.

-The results are sorted using `ORDER BY`:
+The results are sorted using:

 - `LENGTH(CITY) ASC` → shortest city name.
 - `LENGTH(CITY) DESC` → longest city name.